In a Nutshell:

 One thing that will take some getting used to, though, is the turning radius.
 Until you get 100% comfortable driving the Titan, you’ll probably find yourself having to back up frequently.
 But, you won’t mind having to practice a bit because the Titan is so much fun to drive.

 Earlier, we mentioned that the Titan is more travel friendly than you might think.
 That’s because it breaks into two pieces, with the heaviest weighing 59 pounds.

 That’s still fairly hefty, but it’s not all that much heavier than your average manual wheelchair, and when disassembled, the pieces can easily be stored in the trunk space of most full-sized sedans.
 If you have a truck, van, or SUV, you’ll have an even easier time of things.

-Unfortunately, disassembling the scooter every time you want to go somewhere is a bit of a time sink.
+Unfortunately, disassembling the scooter whenever you want to go somewhere is a bit of a time-sink.

 If you want to avoid that, then you have two good options: A ramp or a lift.